Ropelength Criticality: The tight clasp

 By symmetry it remains to consider the case of critical pairs $(p,p^*)$ where the points lie on the respective straight segments of $C$ and $C^*$.
 We show that if \eqref{eq:transitional cond} holds then $\rho:=|p-p^*|\ge 1$.
-Put
+In the notation of Lemma~\ref{lem:perp-planes}, put

-By \eqref{eq:slope}, the sine of the angle made by the respective segments with the $x$-and $y$-axes is $u:= \nicefrac \tau 2$.
+By \eqref{eq:slope}, the sine of the angle made by the respective segments with the $x$-- and $y$--axes is $u:= \nicefrac \tau 2$.
 Then by Lemma~\ref{lem:perp-planes},

 In particular $p$ and $p^*$ correspond to one another under the symmetry of the clasp, and the midpoint of the segment $pp^*$ lies on the horizontal plane equidistant from the two tips $p_0,p_0^*$.
-Therefore the difference in heights between $p$ and $p_0^*$ is equal to the difference in heights between $p_0$ and $p^*$, i.e.,
+Therefore the difference in heights between $p$ and $p_0^*$ is equal to the difference in heights between $p_0$ and $p^*$, that is,

 On the other hand, by Lemma~\ref{lem:perp-planes} the difference in the heights of $p,p^*$ is

 Substituting \eqref{ztip} and solving the system \eqref{eq:zz*1}, \eqref{eq:zz*2} we obtain

 and from \eqref{x rho relation}